Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Introduction

 Decentralized architectures~\cite{sayed2014diffusion,4118472} offer a compelling response to these systemic vulnerabilities, as evidenced by the recent success of distributed systems in blockchain networks~\cite{wood2014ethereum}, large-scale training on neural models~\cite{mcmahan2017communication}, and robotic swarm intelligence~\cite{rubenstein2014programmable}.
 In these paradigms, computation and storage are moved away from a single monolithic server and distributed across many loosely coupled nodes, which exchange only compact, high-level information (e.g., gradients, model updates, or consensus variables) rather than raw data streams~\cite{4118472}.
 This shift enables systems that scale with the number of participants, improve robustness through redundancy, and adapt locally to heterogeneous conditions, while maintaining low end-to-end latency~\cite{mcmahan2017communication}.

 Translating these ideas to GNSS networks is particularly promising.
-Decentralized processing could not only alleviate central bottlenecks but also enable new classes of real-time services.
-Edge nodes—such as regional hubs or even high-end user receivers—can perform local preprocessing, quality control, and partial estimation of satellite and atmospheric parameters, exchanging only succinct correction updates or state summaries with neighboring nodes and a lightweight coordination layer.
+Decentralized processing can alleviate central bottlenecks and enable new classes of real-time services.
+Edge nodes—such as reference stations or high-end user receivers—can perform local preprocessing, quality control, and partial estimation of satellite and atmospheric parameters, while exchanging only compact correction updates or state summaries with neighboring nodes and a lightweight coordination layer.
 However, the realization of truly decentralized high-precision GNSS is still at an early stage.
 Yet the idea of distributing the processing workload across the network traces back more than a decade.
-Boomkamp’s DANCER system for large geodetic networks~\cite{boomkamp2012distributed} and the consensus-based distributed filtering framework of Khodabandeh and Teunissen~\cite{khodabandeh2017consensus} already anticipated the some challenges of scaling to dense, global GNSS infrastructures.
-Building on this vision, Khodabandeh and Teunissen~\cite{khodabandeh2019distributed} recast the classical network adjustment problem on a communication graph and solved it with alternating direction method of multipliers (ADMM), showing that decentralized satellite code-bias estimates can approach the accuracy of a centralized baseline in static, well-connected networks.
-More recently, Hou and Zhang~\cite{hou2023decentralized} focused on the generation of PPP–RTK network-derived products, proposing a subnetwork-based PPP–RTK strategy that matches centralized accuracy at roughly half the computational cost.
-Together, these contributions mark the first steps away from monolithic processing towards architectures that are compatible with the emerging, data-rich GNSS ecosystem, but they remain only partially decentralized and largely overlook the rich structure of underlying communication graphs.
+Boomkamp's DANCER system was an early attempt to decentralize large-scale geodetic GNSS batch processing by eliminating receiver-specific unknowns locally and transmitting only reduced information on shared global parameters, thereby avoiding the transfer of full normal-equation systems~\cite{boomkamp2012distributed}.
+However, its accuracy depends on the statistical assumption that certain local cross-covariances are negligible, which is mainly justified for sufficiently large and diverse datasets.
+Khodabandeh, Teunissen, and Zaminpardaz later formulated GNSS processing as a decentralized recursive filtering problem rather than a batch normal-equation adjustment~\cite{khodabandeh2017consensus}.
+Their consensus-based Kalman filter estimates a common time-varying state observed by multiple receivers, with the state model describing shared GNSS parameters such as ionospheric quantities and instrumental biases, rather than receiver-specific motion.
+Decentralization is enabled by the additive information-form update, where local information matrices and vectors are combined through neighbor-based average consensus to approximate the centralized global update.
+Although the framework is general, its GNSS demonstration is limited to a small regional real-time filtering example and does not establish scalability to global, multi-parameter GNSS service generation.
+A closer methodological predecessor is the decentralized alternating direction method of multipliers (ADMM) network of Khodabandeh and Teunissen, which estimates satellite parameters over a global receiver network without relying on the statistical approximation used in DANCER~\cite{khodabandeh2019distributed}.
+By exchanging primal and dual variables among neighboring nodes, their method achieves convergence to centralized satellite code-bias solutions, but it is mainly shown for static and well-connected communication graphs.
+More recently, Hou and Zhang proposed a semi-decentralized PPP--RTK product-generation strategy based on subnetwork processing, datum alignment, and atmospheric refinement, achieving centralized-level accuracy with substantially reduced computational cost~\cite{hou2023decentralized}.
+Overall, existing studies mark important steps toward distributed GNSS architectures, but they remain limited by statistical assumptions, communication and convergence requirements, partial decentralization, or insufficient exploitation of graph structure.